Vote buying: Indonesia

 In Indonesian, vote buying is often known as politik uang (lit. 'money politics').
 According to a survey of 440 respondents by Institut Riset Indonesia in January–March 2020 in areas that will have local elections in 2020, 60 percent of respondents said that they will allow their vote to be bought.
 Reasons for accepting vote buying include considering it as a gift that can not be rejected (35–46 percent), compensation for not working on the election day (25–30 percent), and supporting daily needs (9–16 percent).
 One of the common tactics of vote buying is serangan fajar (lit. 'dawn attack'), which is giving money a day or two before the election day.
 The amount ranges from Rp30,000 to Rp50,000.
 According to Burhanuddin Muhtadi in his book Kuasa Uang; Politik Uang dalam Pemilu Pasca-Orde Baru, vote buying in Indonesia is done by individual candidates instead of political parties because of intense intraparty competition, forcing candidates to rely on their own networks instead of relying on the party machine.

 Philippines

 Vote buying in the Philippines is prohibited under Section 261, Article XXII, of the Omnibus Election Code.
 Despite the Commission on Elections's (COMELEC) public campaign against vote buying in the Philippines, vote buying is rampant across the country especially near the election period.
 In 2019, police arrested people allegedly buying or selling votes, including 84 people in Makati and 17 in Muntinlupa.
 In Southern Luzon, there were reports of ₱50 to ₱500 being given away with the names of candidates stapled to them.
 Vote buying still remains to be a large element of elections in the Philippines.

 North America

 United States of America

-In the 2025 Wisconsin elections for a seat in the Wisconsin Supreme Court, Elon Musk unsuccessfully attempted the influence of votes to Wisconsin Republican candidate Brad Schimel through vote buying, promising and in one case handing people checks of $1 million USD.
+In the 2025 Wisconsin elections for a seat in the Wisconsin Supreme Court, Elon Musk was accused of attempting to influence votes for Wisconsin Republican candidate Brad Schimel through vote buying.
+Musk's America PAC established an online petition to oppose "activist judges," promising $100 to Wisconsin residents who signed.
+He also handed out a $1 million USD check to a voter.
+In the U.S., low-cost vote-buying appears not to be a thing of the past.
+A 2021 study, using a nationally representative survey, by Jordan Gans-Morse and Simeon Nichter, found that a substantial share of Americans were willing to sell their votes for cash, for as little as US$25.